Restoring Our Grassland Heritage

 Bison are an iconic American species.
 Before they were hunted to near extinction in the late 1800s, bison roamed the Great Plains for nearly 10,000 years.
 Bison are a part of Missouri’s natural heritage.

 Thirty-six bison were brought to Dunn Ranch Prairie in October of 2011.
 Today the herd has grown to almost 100 animals.
 Each year, some bison are traded with other Conservancy preserves to maintain genetic diversity.

 Bison at Dunn Ranch Prairie come from a herd that is disease free.
 All bison entering or leaving the herd are tested for brucellosis, tuberculosis, anaplasmosis, and bluetongue.
 An annual roundup is conducted to test and, if necessary, treat bison for any diseases or parasites.
 Calves are routinely vaccinated for brucellosis.

 The Conservancy has more than 25 years of experience in bison management.
 Bison on Conservancy preserves are managed in a safe, ecologically appropriate, respectful manner which emulates natural herd structures as closely as possible.

 Safety is a top priority for the Conservancy.
 The bison are confined to Dunn Ranch Prairie.
 Fencing exceeds industry standards in all areas, and is inspected daily.

 Bison at Dunn Ranch Prairie will benefit the local community.
-Visitors and ecotourists patronize nearby businesses, and the Conservancy hires local contractors and makes purchases locally whenever possible.
+Visitors patronize nearby businesses and the Conservancy hires local contractors and makes purchases locally whenever possible.
 The site provides school groups and other visitors with engaging opportunities to learn about grassland ecology.
 Although the organization is tax-exempt, the Conservancy voluntarily pays taxes for the Dunn property annually.